 Writing persuasive, engaging content can’t be accomplished at the kitchen table, so, even if you’re working from home (and you probably will be), do try to minimise distractions so you can accomplish as much as possible, in as little time as possible, with as few rewrites as possible.
 Personally, I’ve found that creating my own office space at home has worked wonders.
 But don’t go about renovating any rooms just yet – even a little corner (and a potted plant) will suffice.

 Sync your devices

-If you can’t get enough alone time at home, syncing your devices can very well be the best move of your writing career.
+If you can’t get enough alone time at home, syncing your devices can very well be the best move of your copywriting career.
 Simply downloading Google Drive on your smartphone or tablet will help you write while on the go – think how much you can get done on your daily commute!
 But the true beauty of the app lies in its syncing facilities – open your laptop at work and – walla! – all your changes will have synced automatically.

 Think you’ve got what it takes to get started?
 We’re always on the lookout for new and promising talent, so sign up now with Topcontent and start putting our guide into practice!